What is hypothyroidism?

 Myxedema and myxedema coma

-The doughy skin swellings that can be observed in many hypothyroid patients, particularly around the eyes but also on other parts of the body, are known as myxedema.
+The doughy skin swellings seen in many hypothyroid patients, especially around the eyes but also on other parts of the body, are called myxedema.
 They are caused by the pathological deposition of special carbohydrate compounds (glycosaminoglycans) in the subcutaneous tissue.
 A rare but life-threatening complication of severe hypothyroidism is myxedema coma.
 It occurs especially in older sufferers whose hypothyroidism has been untreated or inadequately treated for years.
 If an additional stress (for example infection, hypothermia, myocardial infarction, accident, surgery) is then added, this can become a trigger factor and trigger a myxedema coma.
 Its symptoms include:

 - Myxedema (not present in every myxedema coma!).